 Lost in Time is a time-slip novel set in the Languedoc in the south of France, a region known for its history – and excellent wine!
 Inspired by the real story of a neighbour who found human bones dating back to medieval times below their kitchen floor, I simply had to use it in a novel!
 Add a dash of the paranormal, a history nut heroine, and a dashing local hero, and I found the perfect mix.

-Cailean MacKinnon is only interested in fighting for the Scottish cause.
+Cailean MacDubhgaill is only interested in fighting for the Scottish cause.
 He joins William Wallace at Falkirk but is wounded when he takes an axe blow.
-Ewan de Moray drags him into a nearby forest and binds up his wounds.
-Hearing the English search for any survivors Moray comes out, diverting the soldiers’ attention to himself.
-Cailean’s intervention is too late when Moray takes a fatal hit to the throat.
+Sir Ewan de Moray helps him and takes him into a nearby forest, but is killed whilst fleeing the carnage.

-When Cailean recovers from his injuries with the help of the healer Eithne, he rushes to de Moray’s manor on the shores of Loch Ness to tell de Moray’s widow – he finds the manor burnt down and Isobel – who he considers to be the wife – abducted.
+When Cailean recovers from his injuries with the help of the healer Eithne, he rushes to de Moray’s manor on the shores of Loch Ness to tell de Moray’s daughter, Isobel, but he finds the manor burnt down and Isobel abducted.
 He follows the trail and captures her in a nighttime raid on the mercenary camp.
 Not sure what to do with the girl, with the country in turmoil, her father dead and her home in enemy hands, he takes her to his home on the remote isle of Eorsa…

 The Scottish Wars of Independence provide a writer of historical romance with the perfect backdrop: political chaos, murder and mayhem.
-Add a fiercely independent hero, and a feisty heroine, plus not to forget the gorgeous landscapes, and your Scottish historical romance can begin…
+Add a fiercely independent hero, and a plucky heroine, plus not to forget Scotland’s gorgeous landscapes, and your eventful Scottish historical romance can begin…